City-of-Helsinki/drupal-module-helfi-form-tool-embed/README.md

 # Form tool embed module

 This module integrates From Tool made forms into any Drupal site.
-It creates nodetype, paragraph & field configurations and is meant to be a drop in solution for embedding forms to Drupal from form tool.
+It creates nodetype, paragraph & field configurations and is meant to be a drop in solution for embedding forms to Drupal from form tool..

 Environment variables: